Epoxy Flooring in Somerville, NJ

 Yes.
 We install commercial epoxy for Main Street and Division Street businesses regularly.
 Restaurant kitchens get chemical-resistant, slip-resistant systems.
 Retail and showroom floors get finishes chosen for appearance and foot traffic.
 We schedule around your hours.

-What finish options work best for older Somerville homes?
+What finish options work best for older homes around here?

 Flake is the most common for garages - it hides imperfections and resists hot tires.
 Metallic is popular in finished basements and living spaces where homeowners want a decorative look.
 For Victorian-era basements where moisture is the main concern, we often recommend a grind-and-seal or solid-color system with heavy vapor mitigation underneath.

-Do you serve the rest of Somerset County from Somerville?
+Do you serve the rest of Somerset County?

 Yes.
-Somerville is our county-seat coverage area and we work throughout Somerset County and surrounding Central New Jersey.
+We work throughout Somerset County and the surrounding Central New Jersey area from right here in the county seat.
 If you are within the region, contact us with your address and we will confirm availability.

 Ready to transform your floor?